amdPeek/Binary-Hexa-and-decimal-converter/README.md

 For Ios and Windows just double click on it.

-P.S : Some feedback would be nice, just write at theomanea9@gmail.com or theo.manea@universite-paris-saclay.fr !
+P.S : Some feedback would be nice, just write at theo.manea@universite-paris-saclay.fr !